dotnet/AspNetCore.Docs/aspnetcore/performance/performance-best-practices.md

 * Bundling, which combines multiple files into one.
 * Minifying, which reduces the size of files by.

+Recommendations:

 * **Do** use ASP.NET Core's [built-in support](xref:client-side/bundling-and-minification) for bundling and minifying client assets.
 * **Do** consider other third-party tools like [Gulp](uid:client-side/bundling-and-minification#consume-bundleconfigjson-from-gulp) or [Webpack](https://webpack.js.org/) for more complex client asset management.

 ## Use the latest ASP.NET Core release

-With every ASP.NET Core release, performance is improved.
+Each new release of ASP.NET includes performance improvements.
 Optimizations in .NET Core and ASP.NET Core mean that newer versions will outperform older versions.
 For example, .NET Core 2.1 added support for compiled regular expressions and benefitted from [`Span<T>`](https://msdn.microsoft.com/magazine/mt814808.aspx).
 ASP.NET Core 2.2 added support for HTTP/2.
-If performance is a priority, it may worthwhile upgrading to the most current ASP.NET Core version.
+If performance is a priority, consider upgrading to the most current version of ASP.NET Core.

 <!-- TODO review link and taking advantage of new [performance features](#TBD)
 Maybe skip this TBD link as each version will have perf improvements -->